WASHINGTON (AP) — Voters cast ballots Tuesday in primary elections in Florida, Arizona and Vermont. Highlights:

 Well-funded Republican-turned-Democrat Charlie Crist had been favored in his race against former state Sen. Nan Rich.
-Crist, who was Florida's governor from 2007 to 2011, mostly ignored Rich and instead focused on his fall rival, Republican Gov. Rick Scott.
+Crist, who was Florida’s governor from 2007 until 2011, Crist mostly ignored Rich and instead focused on his fall rival, Republican Gov. Rick Scott.

 Crist was a Republican politician for decades and unsuccessfully sought a U.S. Senate seat in 2010.
 Crist lost his primary to Marco Rubio and then left the GOP and sought the seat as an independent.

 He later endorsed President Barack Obama’s 2012 re-election bid and became a Democrat.

 Scott bested two political unknowns in his Republican primary.

 State treasurer and former CEO Doug Ducey won the Republican primary for governor, riding to victory with a campaign that focused on his blend of government and business experience in serving as a state official and building an ice cream company into a national brand.